 Even if the cost of international schools is not an issue, there are still educational and other reasons for non-Japanese families to send their children to a Japanese school for at least part of their stay in Japan.
-In K (Kindergarten) thru grade 6, the focus is on morals, social and communication skills, an education that, once acquired, provides a lifetime of benefit to the child.
+In elementary school, the focus is on morals, social and communication skills – an education that, once acquired, provides a lifetime of benefits to the child.
 Having a native grounding in the Japanese language and getting closer to the local community are other reasons to consider this option.

 Japanese Grading System

 Although neither Kindergarten nor senior high schools are compulsory, the majority of Japanese children do attend these levels.
 The Japanese school grading system is summarized below.

 |Junior high school||age 12-15 (Grades 7-9)|

 |Senior high school||age 15-18 (Grades 10-12)|

 |College / University||age 18-20/22|

 Education in Japan